BoussetaR/Project2/README.md

 If you have a problem with the keras package, you should just verify that the tensorflow is properly installed.

-- To run the final model :

-We stored all the features of the two models in the folder features.
-To run the models using the pickled features we provide :
+- To run the final model with the pickled features, you should just run `run.py`, it will use the pickled files that we stores in the corresponding folder.

 ```
 $ python3 run.py
 ```

-This will yield our Kaggle prediction that scored 0.84020.

-We used here just the small sample files of datasets ( 200,000 tweets).
-We also added the bi-grams and we fitted the XGBoost over the matrix of probabilities (2 by 200,000).
+This will create a csv file that we use for the Kaagle submission.
+This yield to our best score in Kaagle: 0.8588.

-However, if you want to run the models from the start, please follow these steps :
+However, if you want to run the models from the beginning, you should follow these steps :

-- run the models in the file `models.py` and dump the features, which will save the pickled files of the two models in the folder `features`.
-You can also run just one model by commenting the other.
+- run the models in the file `models.py` which will save the pickled files of the two models in the folder `pickled_features`.
-- You can also modify the value of the arguments of the function `dumpFeatures` in the file `models.py` to run a personalized model.
+- You can also modify the value of the arguments of the function `build_features` in the file `models.py` to run a personalized model.
-- After dumping all the features, load them and run XGBoost on the probability matrix (by means of `run.py` ).
+- After this, we just run the file `run.py` to create the csv file that we wil submit in Kaagle to see the score.

 ## Authors